Bloodmallet/wowtc/docs/character/threat.md

 Some actions may force a target selection, eg. if the current target becomes in-eligible (Immune), 'dropping' threat, taunting.

-## Tanks

-- Tank specs/forms have a modifier that increases threat conversion by **450%** (you generate x5.5 damage as threat)
-- Throw Glaive and Heroic Throw gain additional **300%** threat (x4) when executed by a tank spec
-- Dancing Rune Weapon generates x10 threat from damage that's attributed to the player
-- Tank specs/forms generally do not generate threat from healing, some of it is defined in that spec's 'aura' and some on specific spells (*there are exceptions*).
-Some notable exceptions in Shadowlands are Indomitable and Condensed Anima Sphere, there are likely others.

-All threat modifiers are multiplicative, eg. *a Protection Warrior casts Taunt followed by Heroic Throw on a target:
-Heroic Throw deals 100 damage* and generates `100*5.5*5*4=11000` threat (x5.5 from protection spec, x5 from Taunt debuff, x4 from Heroic Throw modifier).

 ## Taunt

 - Forces the target to attack you for a duration